Samsung/tizen-docs/docs/application/vstools/Tizen/hybrid.md

 ## Develop application

-The following sections explain how to use Visual Studio Extension for Tizen to develop your hybrid applications.
-Hybrid application for Tizen supports to have different types(.NET/Native/Web) of project in same Solution/Workspace.
+The following sections explain how to use Visual Studio Extension for Tizen to develop hybrid applications.
+Hybrid application for Tizen supports different types (.NET/Native/Web) of projects in the same solution/workspace.

 ### Create Tizen .Net project